MoPOP (Formerly the Experience Music Project)

 My husband is a total Marvel fan and he’s been excited for this exhibit since it launched a few months ago.
 I’m not a huge superhero fan, but I thought this world premier exhibit was really cool!

-MoPOP did a great job of incorporating video, costumes, graphics and props.
-So, it feels like a real multi-faceted exhibit.
-Plus, they have several awesome photo ops along the way.
-And a few interactive elements.
+MoPOP did a great job of incorporating video, costumes, graphics, and props, so it feels like a multi-faceted exhibit.
+Plus, they have several awesome photo ops along the way and a few interactive elements.
 There’s really something for everyone!

 The first photo op area is this awesome couch with Thing.
-And that window behind him is actually a video screen where you can watch super heroes fly around.
-That was my 4 year old’s favorite part.
+That window behind him is actually a video screen where you can watch superheroes fly around.
+That was my 4-year-old’s favorite part.

-He eventually sat down next to me on the couch, but he was very skeptical about the whole experience and really just wanted to watch the video behind him.
+He eventually sat down next to me on the couch, but he was skeptical about the whole experience and just wanted to watch the video behind him.

-You can find Hulk at the staircase outside of the Marvel: Universe of Super Heroes exhibit.
+You can find Hulk on the staircase outside of the Marvel Universe of Super Heroes exhibit.
 So, if you don’t want to pay extra for this special exhibit, you can still see Hulk!
-Oh, and there’s also the iconic newsstand that’s near the exhibit entrance that you can look at without a ticket.
+Oh, and there’s also the iconic newsstand near the exhibit entrance that you can look at without a ticket.

-The line into the exhibit moves pretty quickly, so we had to walk back after to get a good look at it.
+The line into the exhibit moved pretty quickly, so we had to walk back after to get a good look at it.

 And we kept hearing other visitors raving about how cool this exhibit is!
 I’d definitely recommend checking it out!